 I John 3:19-23 By this we know that we are of the truth, and shall assure our hearts before Him.
 For if our heart condemns us, God is greater than our heart, and knows all things.
 Beloved, if our heart does not condemn us, we have confidence toward God.
 And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.
 And this is His commandment: that we should believe on the name of His Son Jesus Christ and love one another, as He gave us commandment.

-Now in order to understand this a little bit better, I want us to go back into chapter 2.
+In order to understand this a little bit better, I want us to go back into chapter 2.

 I John 2:28 And now, little children abide in Him [that means "live" or "continue in" Him], that when He appears, we may have confidence and not be ashamed before Him at His coming.